 Lesson Plans: Rural schools grapple with COVIDThis piece is part of a collaborative reporting project called Lesson Plans: Rural schools grapple with COVID.
 It includes the Institute for Nonprofit News, Charlottesville Tomorrow, El Paso Matters, Iowa Watch, The Nevada Independent, New Mexico in Depth, Underscore News/Pamplin Media Group and Wisconsin Watch/The Badger Project.
 The collaboration was made possible by a grant from the Walton Family Foundation.
+For more on the series, click on this sentence.

 In the foothills of Virginia, the problem of inadequate internet access has fallen suddenly on rural school divisions to solve.